Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

-The Child Student route allows eligible overseas children to come to the UK for the purposes of studying at an eligible UK educational institution.
+The Child Student visa allows eligible overseas children to come to the UK for the purposes of studying at an eligible UK educational institution.

 Speak to IAS expert immigration lawyers for support with applying for your visa.
 We are able to help with all aspects of your application.